Water temperature in Lindau

 Minimum:

-As of now, in Lindau, the water temperature is 65.7°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
-Today's reading is 2.2°F lower than the average recorded on this particular day in recent years.
+As of now, in Lindau, the water temperature is 76.2°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 5.5°F higher than the average recorded on this particular day in recent years.
 The water temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent water temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent water temperature and forecast

-Today's water temperature is considerably lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical minimum temperature for this date.
-The maximum temperature recorded for this date was 69.9°F on 2016, while the historical minimum was 66.2°F on 2022.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 74.4°F on 2025, while the historical minimum was 67.7°F on 2024.

 Daily water temperature in Lindau